glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 ## a discuss the purpose of estate planning and explain the basic concepts of domestic estate planning, including estates, wills, and probate;

+A will (also known as a testament) is used to transfer estate assets at death.

+Probate is a legal process to validate and implement the will after death.

+Probate can be costly and make details of the will public.

+Joint ownership with rights of survivorship, living trusts, retirement plans, life insurance, and other means can sometimes be used to transfer assets outside the probate process.

 ## b explain the two principal forms of wealth transfer taxes and discuss effects ofimportant non-tax issues, such as legal system, forced heirship, and marital property regime;

+Civil law: 大陆法系
+a civil law system is based on old Roman law.
+In this system, laws are handed down (i.e., a top down system) by a legislative body

+Under a separate property rights regime, which is common in civil law countries, each spouse owns and controls his or her property, separate from the other.
+Each spouse may, barring the presence of other forced heirship rules, bequeath assets as they wish.

+Under a community property rights regime, each spouse is entitled to one-half of the estate earned during the marriage.
+Gifts and inheritances received before or during the marriage may be held separate from marital assets.
+Assets not distributed under community property rights are distributed according to the will.

+Assets that are not considered part of marital assets under a community property rights regime are considered part of the total estate for purposes of forced heirship rules.

+Also, a marital right to the estate is a form of forced heirship.

+Common law： 海洋法系

+Common law systems, based primarily on old English law, are more “bottom up.”
+Judges play very important roles in common law systems by refining any existing laws to meet particular situations.
+Once made by a judge, the decisions become precedent to be applied in future cases.

 ## c determine a family’s core capital and excess capital, based on mortality probabilities and Monte Carlo analysis;

+Core capital is the amount necessary to meet all of an individual’s liabilities plus a reserve for unexpected needs.

+It is the sum of the products of expected spending for each year and the probability of living that long.

+An individual has 50% probability of outliving mortality table expected life, so incorporate a safety reserve into core capital.

+Monte Carlo simulation gives the expected portfolio value and distribution of possible values at retirement.

+The probability of running out of money is known as the probability of ruin.
+Level of spending and probability of ruin are usually positively correlated.

 ## d evaluate the relative after-tax value of lifetime gifts and testamentary bequests;